-This easy coleslaw salad recipe combines fresh vegetables with a homemade dressing.
+This coleslaw salad recipe combines fresh vegetables with a homemade dressing.
 Make it today for a healthy side dish or to take to a potluck!

 Plus, the longer this salad sits, the better the flavors get.
 That makes it a great make-ahead dish for barbecues or meal prep.